Septimus James Edgar Closey: Early life and career

 Closey was born in Lancashire in 1892.
 He and his family moved to New Zealand when he was 12 years old where they purchased a farm in the King Country.
 At the outbreak of World War I he enlisted in the New Zealand Expeditionary Force.

 After the war he married Amy Finch and moved to Northland and worked as a builder then farmer.
-He was a member of the Otorohanga Borough Council where he was involved in improving rural education facilities.
+He was a member of the Ōtorohanga Borough Council where he was involved in improving rural education facilities.
 He was interested in army bands, rugby and racing.
 He served as president of the New Zealand Ayrshire Society.

 Military career

 He served overseas during World War I in the Waikato regiment of the New Zealand Rifle Brigade.
 He became the youngest soldier to ever rise to the rank of Colonel.
 He won the Military Cross and was also awarded the Volunteer Officers' Decoration.

 Two of his brothers served in World War I; Frederick William and Robert Vincent Closey.
 He lectured extensively on the history of the New Zealand Rifle Brigade.